Debbie Kruger

 Gordon O'Byrne Gordon O'Byrne (aka Googy O'Byrne, aka Gordon-I'm-a-personal-friend-of-ABBA-O'Byrne) hosted the early afternoon shift doing requests from noon-3pm from 1976 for three years.
 He was jovial, a good interviewer (especially when it came to ABBA) and just a real nice guy.
 When he left 2SM as part of the mass exodus in 1979, it was quite a loss.
 Googy went over to 2UW for a while, and ended up on radio in Perth which is actually where he'd originally established himself as a jock.

-Hear one of Googy's ABBA promos
+You can hear one of Googy's ABBA promos

 here.